nysunshine-glitchy/ixd_ART356F25/README.md

-# welcome to Nyjayia's first github repo( it's not actually my first one :P)
+# welcome to Nyjayia's github repo

 This repo is going to host all of my reading and projects for the Art 356 course!! (ﾉ◕ヮ◕)ﾉ*:･ﾟ✧